davidcana/Jcrud/README.md

 ## Usage

-In this example we are going to mange the CRUD of a java POJO class called Simple:
+In this example we are going to manage the CRUD of a java POJO class called Simple:

 ```java
 package org.github.davidcana.jcrud.core.model;